TBD54566975/dwn-server/README.md

 # Hosting your own DWN-server

-By default when you call `web5.connect()` there will be some bootstrap DWN nodes included which allow people to reach you via your DID.
+By default, when you call `web5.connect()` there will be some bootstrap DWN nodes included which allow people to reach you via your DID.

 You may want to run a DWN server just for you, or as a public service for you and your friends and family.
 DWNs can be as simple as a docker image or a node process running somewhere.